ilDon/slash-commands/PROJECT_PLAN.md

 # Milestones/Roadmap

+v.
+1.0.0
 - [X] Develop the basic logic to listen to inputs in one or more input fields.
 - [X] Parse the text while it is entered and invoke the built-in commands, if any.
-- [ ] Add the optional "/addCommand" command.
+- [X] Add the optional "/addCommand" command (via modal).

+Next features to be evaluated:
+- [ ] Improve security by further scoping custom commands to a sandboxed environment.
+- [ ] Improve error handling for built-in and custom commands.
-- [ ] Properly validate the add command form
+- [ ] Properly validate the add command form.